ember-learn/ember-blog/source/2020-05-22-the-ember-times-issue-149.md

 check out the new EmberMap video on Tracked Properties 👣, polyfills for in-element and named blocks 🚀, setting up Coveralls for your Ember addons 💪,
-Ember in COVID-19 Rrsearch 🔬📖🐹,
+Ember in COVID-19 research 🔬📖🐹,
 Global Accessibility Awareness Day Ember blog post 📖🐹, "My Experience with Ember.js" video series 🎥, and last, but not least, read the prettiest RFC in Emberland 💅!